-How To Make Biscotti Cookies
+How To Make Riscotti Cookies

-Prep: Preheat the oven.
-Cut the dough into slices and place on parchment lined cookie sheets.
+- Prep: Preheat the oven.
+Cut the dough into slices and place on parchment-lined cookie sheets.

-What is a biscotti cookie?
+What is a Riscotti Cookie?

 This is a cross between a sugar cookie and a ball cookie, but with the added touch of anise extract.
-The sweet icing finishes these cookies perfectly and I can never resist a few sprinkles!
+While traditional biscotti are quite hard and crispy, Riscotti Cookies are crumbly and sweet.

-They will always be the cookie that makes me think of Christmas, but they would also be perfect for so many events.
-Decorated this way would be so cute for a birthday party.
+They will always be the cookie that makes me think of Christmas, yet they are also perfect for so many events.
+Just think how cute they’d be at a birthday party!

-How do you store them?
+How do you store Anise Cookies?

-Be sure to let the icing completely set before transferring the biscotti cookies to an airtight container.
+Be sure to let the icing completely set before transferring the cookies to an airtight container.
 Because these aren’t soft cookies, they will keep well for about a week.

 - Be sure to let the dough chill before you bake the cookies.
 This will prevent them from spreading too much when baked.